 Over the years, our church has participated in missional outreach all over the world through our denomination’s long reach.
 In some cases, church members have visited mission sites directly, including projects in the Dominican Republic, Mexico, the Bahamas, Appalachia, and Hawaii.
 We have also participated in many statewide and local organizations, too.
-Such organizations include Love Inc. (Love in the Name of Christ), SWEPS, Neighborhood Table, emergency food pantries, etc. We have traveled to other United Methodist-related missions around the Midwest (Harbor House in Superior, WI, Milwaukee’s The Gathering mission, and Midwest Missions Distribution Center in Central Illinois).
+Such organizations include Love Inc. (Love in the Name of Christ), SWEPS, Neighborhood Table, food pantries, etc. We have traveled to other United Methodist-related missions around the Midwest (for instance, Harbor House in Superior, WI, Milwaukee’s The Gathering mission & Northcott Neighborhood House, and Midwest Missions Distribution Center in Central Illinois).

 One definition of history is “a narrative of events.”
 For us as a church family, it is “a narrative of people.”

-People like you who, over the years, have volunteered their time as a seamstress of costumes, choir robes, curtains, or draperies, as a phone caller, a chauffeur, nursery helper, or church cleaner.
-People like you who made food donations, did visitations, served as Sunday School teachers and leaders, chaired and served on committees, led and provided music, or gave a hand as a plumber or electrician.
+This church was created and sustained by people like you who, over the years, have volunteered time, treasures, and talents as seamstresses of costumes, choir robes, curtains, and draperies, as phone callers, a chauffeurs, nursery helpers, landscapists, roofers, cooks, and custodians.
+People like you who made food donations, made visits to our homebound and hospitalized, served as Sunday School teachers and leaders, chaired and served on committees, led and provided music, and gave a hand as plumber or electrician.
 People like you have given us music and missions, plumbing and paintings.
 This list is endless.
 Each member has contributed to the growth of this church family, and to you we are indebted.

-And the dream goes on . . .
+And the work goes on . . .